Beverage manufacturing

 10-year Projection

-This line chart shows the projected 10-year growth in the number of jobs for Beverage manufacturing.
-This industry is expected to grow less than than 7.66%, the average rate of national job growth.
+This line chart shows the projected 10-year growth in the number of jobs for Beverage Manufacturing.
+This industry is expected to grow approximately the same than 11.4%, the average rate of national job growth.

 View Data